rohithelraj/aitormaguregiwebsitehandler/AWS_SETUP.md

 ### Error: "Access Denied"
 - Check that the IAM policy resource ARN matches your bucket name
 - Verify the region is correct (`us-east-1`)
+- Ensure both buckets have bucket policies allowing public read access (see Step 2.5)

+### Error: "AccessControlListNotSupported"
+- This means the bucket has ACLs disabled (which is correct)
-- Ensure the policy includes `s3:PutObjectAcl` for public-read ACL
+- Make sure you're using the updated IAM policy that doesn't include `s3:PutObjectAcl`
+- Ensure bucket policies are configured instead (see Step 2.5)

 ### Error: "S3 not configured"
 - Verify `s3-config.json` exists in project root